Food: Plants

-Many plants and animals have coevolved in such a way that the fruit is a good source of nutrition to the animal who then excretes the seeds some distance away, allowing greater dispersal.
+Many plants and animals have coevolved in such a way that the fruit is a good source of nutrition for the animal, who then excretes the seeds some distance away, allowing greater dispersal.
 Even seed predation can be mutually beneficial, as some seeds can survive the digestion process.
 Insects are major eaters of seeds, with ants being the only real seed dispersers.
 Birds, although being major dispersers, only rarely eat seeds as a source of food and can be identified by their thick beak that is used to crack open the seed coat.
 Mammals eat a more diverse range of seeds, as they are able to crush harder and larger seeds with their teeth.